Edit – this is a very old article. A newer one comparing editing prices is “how much does editing cost and are you being ripped off?”

-Why I should get my manuscript edited
+Why you should get your manuscript edited

 Getting your book edited helps you have a better book.
 You are putting out a product, that will be enjoyed and judged.
-The easiest thing to mar an otherwise good book is a typo or two.
+The easiest thing to ruin an otherwise good book is a typo or two.
 They’re hard to avoid with tens of thousands of words, but more than a couple and you’ll get bad amazon reviews like “should have hired an editor”.
 Those reviews never go away, and can kill book sales.

 Typos and spelling errors mar your credibility as a professional author.
 In my first book, I wrote “Thrown” instead of “Throne”.
 Twice.

 One reader was so put off about it, he trolled comments about my book and kept repeating how awful this was.

 Although people are becoming more tolerant (I regularly find a few typos in trade-published books) and are willing to stretch the limits for indie authors, you don’t want to come off as unprofessional.

 Proofreading is when someone goes through your book quickly looking for mistakes.
 Typos, punctuation errors, spelling problems.

 Mistakes are clear and easy to fix (if they can be found).
 Sometimes you can find a proofreading service that is cheaper than editing, so if you’re sure this is all you need, you can save some money (but I advise against it.)